Achievable logoAchievable logo

 Let’s break it down:

-• The b variable represents the y-intercept, the measurement of y where the line crosses the y-axis
+• The b variable represents the y-intercept, the value of y where the line crosses the y-axis.

-• The m variable represents the slope of the line, which indicates how steep/shallow the line is and whether the line travels up/down
+• The m variable represents the slope of the line.
+It tells you how steep the line is and whether it rises or falls as you move to the right.

-• The x and y variables represent example (x,y) coordinates the line passes through
+• The x and y variables represent coordinates (x,y) that the line passes through.

 The equation for the line below is y=2x+1.